AdobeDocs/audience-manager.en/help/using/faq/faq-data-collection.md

 The reports compute populations based on the unauthenticated profile records (UUIDs) we see in the backend at the time the reports are generated.

-On a first call to the [!UICONTROL DCS], the declared IDs are *not* linked to any UUID (i.e. no [demdex cookie](hhttps://docs.adobe.com/content/help/en/core-services/interface/ec-cookies/cookies-am.html) is present on the client side).
-The [!UICONTROL DCS] will randomly generate a UUID and set a [!DNL demdex] cookie and pass it on in the response call, but it will not transmit the UUID to the backend.
+On a first call to the [!DNL DCS], the declared IDs are *not* linked to any UUID (i.e. no [demdex cookie](hhttps://docs.adobe.com/content/help/en/core-services/interface/ec-cookies/cookies-am.html) is present on the client side).
+The [!DNL DCS] will randomly generate a UUID and set a [!DNL demdex] cookie and pass it on in the response call, but it will not transmit the UUID to the backend.

 >[!NOTE]
 >
 >The generated UUID will only be materialized in our backend data storage once the device on which the cookie is set will trigger further activity.

 For this reason, the reports will not reflect the events triggered by the declared IDs in your call.
-We recommend you use UUID, ECID (formerly MID) or mobile device IDs in event test calls to the [!UICONTROL DCS].
+We recommend you use UUID, ECID (formerly MID) or mobile device IDs in event test calls to the [!DNL DCS].
 Then, you can verify the trait and segment realizations in the [!UICONTROL General Reports] and in the [!UICONTROL Trend Reports].

 See also, the [Index of Audience Manager IDs](../reference/ids-in-aam.md).